MayankArambhi/multiplayer-game/README.md

 ### Client (game.py)

 - Sends keyboard inputs to server in form of JSON.
-- Receives player/object position, health and other attributes
+- Receives player/object position, health and other attributes.
-- Draws everything in PyGame window
+- Draws everything in PyGame window.

 ### Server (server.py)

 - Stores all the clients that are connected.
 - Accepts keyboard input.
 - Does all the computations and updates the game/world state.
-- Sends JSON data to all clients
+- Sends JSON data to all clients.

 ### WebSocket Manager (websocketManager.py)